-(22) Hazardous Material Response Plan.
+(2[6]2) Hazardous Material Response Plan.

-(a) Fire departments that expect or plan to respond to hazardous material incidents must develop and implement a written response plan, and comply with additional requirements of Division 2/H, 1910.120(q), Emergency response to hazardous substance releases.

-- (b) The written response plan must contain the policies and procedures for:

-- (A) Pre-emergency planning and coordination with outside parties,

-- (B) Personnel roles, lines of authority, training, and communication,

-- (C) Emergency recognition and prevention,

-- (D) Safe distances,

-- (E) Scene security and control,

-- (F) Evacuation procedures,

-- (G) Decontamination,

-- (H) Emergency medical treatment and first aid,

-(I) Personnel withdrawal procedures,

-(J) Critique of response and follow-up, and

-(K) Personal protective equipment and emergency equipment and response procedures.

-- (c) The incident commander must be responsible for: - (A) Identifying of the hazardous substance and condition, - (B) Implementing emergency operations, - (C) Ensuring personal protective equipment is worn, - (D) Limiting access of hot zone to those with a specific mission assignment, - (E) Implementing decontamination procedures, - (F) Designating a safety officer, - (G) Using appropriately trained personnel, and - (H) Providing on-scene medical surveillance for emergency responders. - (23) Fire Apparatus Area. - (a) Walkways around apparatus must be kept free of obstructions. - (b) The station's apparatus floors must be kept free of grease, oil, and tripping hazards.
+- (a) Fire departments that expect or plan to respond to hazardous material incidents must develop and implement a written response plan, and comply with additional requirements of Division 2/H, 1910.120(q), Emergency response to hazardous substance releases. - (b) The written response plan must contain the policies and procedures [en]for: - (A) Pre-emergency planning and coordination with outside parties, - (B) Personnel roles, lines of authority, training, and communication, - (C) Emergency recognition and prevention, - (D) Safe distances, - (E) Scene security and control, - (F) Evacuation procedures, - (G) Decontamination, - (H) Emergency medical treatment and first aid, - (I) Personnel withdrawal procedures, - (J) Critique of response and follow-up, and - (K) Personal protective equipment and emergency equipment and response procedures. - (c) The incident commander must be responsible for: - (A) Identifying of the hazardous substance and condition, - (B) Implementing emergency operations, - (C) Ensuring personal protective equipment is worn, - (D) Limiting access of hot zone to those with a specific mission assignment, - (E) Implementing decontamination procedures, - (F) Designating a safety officer, - (G) Using appropriately trained personnel, and - (H) Providing on-scene medical surveillance for emergency responders.